benpolinsky/artvsart-remix/notes.md

 [x] - throttle image search by a half second or something to avoid hitting free account limits (3 tps)

+[x] - Root error boundary

+[ ] - Decide if user auth is even needed.
+If we can prevent otherwise against bots maybe..

 [ ] - Basic CRUD Delete, Edit, Update

+[ ] - Either prepare competition in memory or run a clean up script for unvoted competitions...

 [ ] - Get some high level playwright tests

-[ ] - Unit test non-components for now.
+[ ] - Unit test non-components for now <- still a bit early..

 [ ] - Importer using openai
     - have to add verified boolean field to art